abuiles/ember-101/manuscript/hands-on.md

 {title="app/models/friend.js", lang="JavaScript"}
 ~~~~~~~~
-// We import the default value from ember-data into the variable DS.
+// We import the default value from ember-data/model into the variable Model.
 //
-// ember data exports by default a namespace (known as DS) that exposes all the
-// classes and functions defined in http://emberjs.com/api/data.
+import Model from 'ember-data/model';

-import DS from 'ember-data';
+import attr from 'ember-data/attr';

 // Define the default export for this model, which will be a subclass
-// of DS.Model.
+// of ember data model.
 //
 // After this class has been defined, we can import this subclass doing:
 // import Friend from 'borrowers/models/friend'